dymmond/esmerald/docs/en/docs/configurations/jwt.md

 ## Requirements

-Esmerald uses `python-jose` and `passlib` for this JWT integration.
+Esmerald uses `pyjwt` and `passlib` for this JWT integration.
 You can install by running:

 ```shell
 $ pip install esmerald[jwt]